-While there’s much to see in this private collection, my favorites include the Sèvres porcelain, the medieval and renaissance paintings, the mythological paintings by Boucher that surround the landing on the second floor (wow!) and the intricately crafted furniture, veneered with brass, turtle shell and other materials.
-Adorning the walls are works by Rembrandt, Velasquez and Titian as well as the famous painting by Frans Hals, The Laughing Cavalier.
-This collection is truly treasure trove of history and art.
+While there’s much to see in this private collection, my favorites include the Sèvres porcelain, the medieval and renaissance paintings, the mythological paintings by Boucher that surround the landing on the second floor (wow!) and the intricately crafted furniture, veneered with brass, turtle shell, and other materials.
+Adorning the walls are works by Rembrandt, Velasquez, and Titian as well as the famous painting by Frans Hals, The Laughing Cavalier.
+This collection is truly a treasure trove of history and art.